Judaism and Violence

 Shalom Maine was founded by Congregation Bet Ha’am, Temple Beth El, and the Jewish Community Alliance.
 Thank you to our community partners, Etz Chaim Synagogue of Portland, Congregation Shaarey Tphiloh, Beth Israel Congregation of Bath, and Congregation Etz Chaim of Biddeford.

-Bet Ha’am is fortunate to enjoy an annual weekend of study with a visiting scholar, made possible through the generosity of the Sumner T. and Rosalyn S. Bernstein Memorial Scholar-In-Residence Fund.
+Bet Ha’am is fortunate to enjoy an annual weekend of study with a visiting scholar, made possible through the generosity of the Rosalyne S. and Sumner T. Bernstein Memorial Scholar-In-Residence Fund.

 This year, we are pleased to welcome Marc Dollinger, PhD, Richard and Rhoda Goldman Chair of Social Responsibility at San Francisco State University and author of Black Power, Jewish Politics: Reinventing the Alliance in the 1960s.
 Over the weekend of April 3-5, 2020, he will explore social and racial justice with us.
-We will update this page as we have more details.
+Please see the Events section of our website for details.